springernature/frontend-playbook/security/secure-markup.md

 ## Add `rel="nopener"` to outbound links in new windows

 Links leak the context of the opening window in the `window.opener` object.
-This allows the opened window to alter the opening window via JavaScript.
+This allows the opened window to alter the opening window via JavaScript, regardless of whether the window is opened via JavaScript or simply a `target="_blank"` attribute.
 Exploiting this context leaking is known as ["tabnabbing"](https://mathiasbynens.github.io/rel-noopener/).

 ## Use sane form defaults

-Sanitising user input is the job of the server and/or JavaScript, but we can help by specifying some attributes of form widgets as part of a ["belt & braces"](https://www.collinsdictionary.com/dictionary/english/belt-and-braces) approach to security:
+Sanitising user input is the job of the server and/or JavaScript, but we can help by specifying some form widget attributes as part of a ["belt & braces"](https://www.collinsdictionary.com/dictionary/english/belt-and-braces) approach to security:

 **TODO: how contentious is ^that?**

-- `form` -- specify `accept-charset` and `enctype` **TODO: not specifying these smells bad, but is it?**
+- `form` -- specify `accept-charset` and `enctype` **TODO: not specifying these smells bad (I seem to remember bugs around this), but is it?**
 - `input` -- if the value of the type attribute is `text`, `email`, `search`, `password`, `tel`, or `url`, specify the `maxlength` attribute.
 - `textarea` -- specify the `maxlength` attribute.
 - for non-essential "autocomplete" functionality, consider using a `datalist` element instead of JavaScript.